simplyblock-io/documentation/docs/deployments/index.md

 ## control plane deployment

 Each storage cluster requires a control plane to run.
 Multiple storage clusters can then be deployed and connected with a single control plane.
-The deployment of the control plane is independent of and preceeds the storage cluster deployment.
+The deployment of the control plane is independent of and preceeds the storage cluster deployments.
 See [Control Plane Deployment](kubernetes/prerequisites.md).

 For a production deployment of the control plane, the use of 3 virtual machines on hosts independent from the storage is recommended.